SDG 9 - Industry, innovation and infrastructure

 The EU’s freight transport system still relies on road transport

-Similar to the modal split of passenger transport, the modal split of freight transport has not changed substantially since 2005.
-Despite the EU policy objective of shifting freight from road to rail, road continues to have by far the largest share of EU freight transport among the three inland transport modes analysed in this report (road, rail and inland waterways).
-Due to a marked increase in the share of road freight transport from 2014 to 2017, the share of rail and inland waterways in 2017 was lower than in most preceding years, accounting for 23.3 % of total freight transport in the EU.
-Over the past five years, rail transport in particular has declined in importance (a 1.2 percentage points decrease from 2012 to 2017), reaching 17.3 % in 2017, while the share of inland waterways transport fluctuated between 6 % and 7 % over this period.
+Similar to passenger transport, the modal split of freight transport has not changed substantially since 2005.
+Despite the EU policy objective of shifting freight from road to rail , road continues to have by far the largest share of EU freight transport among the three inland transport modes analysed in this report (road, rail and inland waterways).
+The share of rail and inland waterways in total freight transport in the EU accounted for 24.7 % in 2018.
+Between 2013 and 2018 this share decreased by 1.4 percentage points.

-How transport is organised depends on a country’s broader logistical system and the availability of infrastructure for the various transport modes.
-Even though the modal split between different freight transport modes does not change substantially from year to year at the EU level, considerable differences do exist at the country level.
-In 2017, four countries (Latvia, Lithuania, Romania and the Netherlands) had higher freight transport shares for rail and inland waterways than for road.
-Particularly high shares of rail transport were reported in the Baltic countries (Latvia, Lithuania and Estonia), essentially linked to the transport of Russian energy products to the Baltic ports .
-In the Netherlands, freight transport via inland waterways still plays a very important role (modal split of 44.7 % in 2017), almost matching the share of road (49.4 % in 2017) .
+Considerable differences do exist at the country level though.
+In 2018, three countries (Latvia, Lithuania and Romania) had higher freight transport shares for rail and inland waterways than for road.
+Particularly high shares of rail transport were reported from the Baltic countries Latvia, Lithuania and Estonia .
+In the Netherlands, freight transport via inland waterways still plays a very important role (modal split of 43.2 % in 2018 .

 Further reading on industry, innovation and infrastructure